-4.9 The Housing Delivery Test uses a lower requirement figure for Rotherham than the Core Strategy(6), and currently uses the 2014 based household projections.
+4.9 The Housing Delivery Test uses a lower requirement figure for Rotherham than the Core Strategy(7), and currently uses the 2014 based household projections.
 The Core Strategy target is derived from the 2008 based sub-national household projections.
 Monitoring data from 2013/14 demonstrates that housing completions in Rotherham have yet to meet or exceed the annual Core Strategy requirement.
-Considering its performance on housing delivery against the Core strategy target, the revised NPPF and the new Housing Delivery Test, the Council has resolved to commence a partial update of the Core Strategy.
+Considering its performance on housing delivery against the Core Strategy target, the revised NPPF and the new Housing Delivery Test, the Council has resolved to commence a partial update of the Core Strategy.
 A Local Plan timetable was published January 2020.

 4.10 The Core Strategy was adopted more than five years ago and undertook an assessment of policies within the Core Strategy to determine if they are still up to date and fit for purpose.
 A report presented to Council Cabinet on 8th July 2019, recommended a partial review be undertaken.
-At this meeting the housing target set out in Policy CS6 'Meeting the Housing Requirement' was rescinded and the Council now uses the up to date HDT target provided by Central Government.
+At this meeting the housing target set out in Policy CS6 'Meeting the Housing Requirement' was rescinded and the Council uses the up to date HDT target provided by Central Government as its measurement of need.

-4.11 The standard methodology produced by Central Government, results in a minimum requirement of circa 580 net new dwellings per year in Rotherham.
-This is around 380 net new dwellings lower than the Core Strategy requirement of 958 dwellings per annum.
+4.11 The standard methodology produced by Central Government, results in a minimum requirement of circa 532 net new dwellings per year in Rotherham.
+This requirement is 426 dwellings lower than the Core Strategy requirement of 958 dwellings per annum.

-4.12 The local housing need figure is therefore significantly lower than the Core Strategy requirement.
-The importance of partially updating the Core Strategy is essential to establishing a realistic plan requirement for HDT and maintaining a five year housing land supply in the future.
+4.12 The local housing need figure is significantly lower than the Core Strategy requirement.
+The importance of partially updating the Core Strategy is therefore essential to establishing a realistic plan requirement for HDT and maintaining a five year housing land supply in the future.

-4.13 The Annual Monitoring Report 2019 provides summary information relating to housing land supply and completions since the Core Strategy base date March 2013, and the following is an extract against which the HDT has been assessed:
+4.13 The Annual Monitoring Report 2020 provides summary information relating to housing land supply and completions since the Core Strategy base date March 2013, and the following is an extract against which the HDT has been assessed:

 New dwelling completions per financial year

-2015-16 2016-17 2017-18 2018-19 2019-20
+2016-17 2017-18 2018-19 2019-20 2020-21

-585 605 472 422 553
+605 472 422 556 549